 - Time stamps

-Data transmitted from Alertive to the Crashlytics Service is via a secure TLS connection and is neither stored or transferred to other service or resources, nor associated with other data available to Google.
+Data transmitted from Alertive to the Crashlytics Service is via a secure TLS connection and is neither stored nor transferred to other services or resources nor associated with other data available to Google.

 For further information about Crashlytics:

 - An RFC-4122 UUID which permits Google to deduplicate crashes

 - The timestamp of when the crash occurred

 - The app’s bundle identifier and full version number

 - The device’s operating system name and version number

 - A boolean indicating whether the device was jailbroken/rooted